 It’s difficult to get the exact number of foreign businesses operating in India.
 The corporate affairs ministry no longer puts out on its official website an updated list of international companies that have a foothold in India.

-But according to latest media reports and independent research, it’s estimated there are over 4,000 foreign companies with some form of presence in the Indian marketplace.
+But according to latest media reports and independent research, it’s estimated that there are over 4,000 foreign companies with some form of presence in the Indian marketplace.

 This list of 4,000+ includes: foreign companies that directly have operations on India soil; foreign companies that have partnered with India’s domestic companies leading to a breed of FCCs (foreign-controlled companies); and foreign companies that operate in India through shell or cover companies that only appear domestic but are actually not (it’s almost impossible to prove the third lot’s presence through paperwork).